Medical Billing and Coding Jobs in Vermont

 Medical Billing and Coding Salary in Vermont

 Employment prospects in Vermont are better than the country at large.
-According to the U.S. Bureau of Labor Statistics, the unemployment rate in the state is 4.6% as of May 2012, compared to 8.2% nationwide for that month.
-Additionally, employment in nonfarm jobs increased 1.5% from May 2011 to May 2012.
-The sector with the largest increase was professional and business services, with 9.8%.
+According to the U.S. Bureau of Labor Statistics, the unemployment rate in the state is 2.9% as of November 2017, compared to 4.1% nationwide for that month.
+Additionally, employment in nonfarm jobs increased 1.6% from November 2016 to November 2017.
+The sector with the largest increase was mining and lodging, which grew 12.5% during the same period.